-The price is set for the first mile and increases per mile thereafter.
-Prices are subject to periodic change.
-There is a special offer for first-time users - a £5 discount off your first DAR trip.
+As part of the booking / enquiry process, the dispatcher will advise you the price of the journey.
+There is a special offer for first-time users - a £6.50 discount off your first Dial-A-Ride trip.
 Remember to ask about this when making your first booking.

 There are additional charges per passenger when accompanying a full-fare paying passenger on the same journey.
 One genuine escort may travel free.
-Additional charges may be added if the DAR vehicle is asked to wait longer than anticipated when the booking was first made.
+Additional charges may be added if the Dial-A-Ride vehicle is asked to wait longer than anticipated when the booking was first made.
 There is no reduction for children travelling - standard fares apply.

-Special tariffs will apply if the destination is outwith the Lothians, contact the Bilston Glen Office \$\cup\$ 0131 447 9949 or specify your needs by Email admin@handicabs.org.uk to ask for a quote to travel outwith the local area.
+Special tariffs will apply if the destination is outwith the Lothians, contact the Bilston Glen Office \$\scrtet{\cup}\$ 0131 447 9949 or specify your needs by Email admin@handicabs.org.uk to ask for a quote to travel outwith the local area.

-A cancellation fee may be applied if bookings are cancelled without due notice.
-Check with HcL when booking.
+A cancellation fee of £6.50 may be applied if bookings are cancelled without 24 hours notice.